Confraternity of Our Lady of Fatima: July Q&A Session with Bishop Schneider

 The next question is related, I guess, it says, “Vatican II had errors, and from what I understood, we do not have to follow it.
 Is that true?”

-Those clear affirmations in the documents of Vatican II which are obviously wrong, we cannot follow.
-But in general, we can state the following: Vatican II was not a dogmatic council and it did not have the intention to be a dogmatic council.
+Bishop Athanasius Schneider: Those clear affirmations in the documents of Vatican II that are obviously wrong, we cannot follow.
+But in general, we can state the following: Vatican II was not a dogmatic council, and it did not have the intention to be a dogmatic council.
 Vatican II wanted only to be a pastoral council – to give a concrete pastoral application of the Catholic doctrine to the current circumstances of our time.
-And these can change so, they are, by definition, pastoral decisions where you can change them, you can improve them, and they can be wrong.
+And these can change, so they are, by definition, pastoral decisions where you can change them, you can improve them, and they can be wrong.

 So, this is the first important principle that you have to take into account.
 Well, of course, we have to also obey the church in things that are not strictly dogmatic, like in Canon Law or in pastoral norms.
-But in cases, where the Vatican Council have some expressions (thanks be to God that are not much) which are wrong or highly ambiguous, we cannot follow them.
-We have to follow the truer, clearer, analogous statements of the previous Magisterium and they are.
+But in cases where the Vatican Council has some expressions (thanks be to God that there are not many) which are wrong or highly ambiguous, we cannot follow them.
+We have to follow the truer, clearer, analogous statements of the previous Magisterium, and they are.

-So, we mentioned once the adoration together with the Muslims, we cannot follow these.
+So, we mentioned that once the adoration is together with the Muslims, we cannot follow these.
 Or the highly ambiguous affirmation about religious liberty – that everyone has a natural right, not to be impeded, and to exercise and to even spread a wrong religion, and the wrong religion can be idolatry and even Satanism, a wrong religion.
 So no one has a natural right.
-Natural right means that God wants these positively, it is a natural right.
-So no one has the natural right not to be impeded to spread a wrong religion that offends God, a wrong religion.
+Natural right means that God wants these positively; it is a natural right.
+So no one has the natural right not to be impeded from spreading a wrong religion that offends God, a wrong religion.

-There is partly a truth: only the Catholics have a natural right not to be impeded to lift the Catholic faith and to spread the Catholic faith.
-Only this affirmation is true of Vatican II, but only applied to the Catholic faith and not to idolatry and other faith.
-And also that no one can be forced to believe, this is true.
+There is partly a truth: only the Catholics have a natural right not to be impeded to lift the Catholic faith and to spreading the Catholic faith.
+Only this affirmation is true of Vatican II, but only to the Catholic faith and not to idolatry and other faiths.
+And also that no one can be forced to believe this is true.
 This is traditional teaching; it’s nothing new in the Vatican Council.
 Because even God is not forcing you to love Him and to believe in Him.

-I think this is a related issue, I do not know if you have heard of it but the United Arab Emirates is launching the Temple of the Three Abrahamic Religions in Abu Dhabi.
-It is a very concerning and very disturbing.
+Dr. Michael Sirilla: I think this is a related issue.
+I do not know if you have heard of it, but the United Arab Emirates is launching the Temple of the Three Abrahamic Religions in Abu Dhabi.
+It is very concerning and very disturbing.
 Do you have any thoughts about that?

-Yes.
-This is relativization of the truth, because there is only one truth.
+Bishop Athanasius Schneider: Yes.
+This is a relativization of the truth, because there is only one truth.
 We have to worship only one God, the Holy Trinity, the Father, Son, and Holy Spirit.
-There are no other worships that is approved by God.
-Those who simply venerates God according to natural reason is a different matter.
+There is no other worship that is approved by God.
+Those who simply venerate God according to natural reason are a different matter.
 However, officially, God calls everyone to accept and believe in His beloved Son, Jesus Christ.
-Jesus has also required this condition to everyone in order to save everyone without exception.
+Jesus has also required this condition of everyone in order to save everyone without exception.

 Jewish people have to believe in Jesus Christ in order to be saved.
 They cannot simply appeal to the covenant or to Abraham in order to reject Jesus Christ.
 They will not be saved in that way.
 Such temples are simply means for relativism and indifferentism – putting all of them on the same level.
 This contradicts divine revelation and divine will.

-The other expression is ambiguous, false, and or at least leads to misunderstanding, this concept of the Abrahamic religions.
-There is only one and true Abrahamic religion and that is Christianity, the Catholic faith.
+The other expression is ambiguous, false, and at least leads to misunderstanding, this concept of the Abrahamic religions.
+There is only one true Abrahamic religion, and that is Christianity, the Catholic faith.
 These are the true children of Abraham, children of the promise and not of the flesh.

-As it was written in the Holy Scripture in the New Testament, Abraham saw Jesus Christ the incarnate Lord and savior and he rejoice.
+As it was written in the Holy Scripture in the New Testament, Abraham saw Jesus Christ, the incarnate Lord and Savior, and he rejoiced.
 Jesus himself said, Abraham saw me and rejoiced.
 People who see Jesus Christ like Abraham in the faith are the children of God.
 This is the only Abrahamic Religion.
-The other religions are not true and they are not true children of Abraham.
+The other religions are not true, and they are not the true children of Abraham.

-The Jewish and Muslims are children of Abraham according to the flesh but they are not the true children of Abraham.
+The Jews and Muslims are children of Abraham according to the flesh, but they are not the true children of Abraham.

-I have a follow up question on this, just for the average person or Catholic, “What should they take away from Vatican II when they do not know the real details of the errors that might be investigated?
+Christopher Wendt: I have a follow-up question on this, just for the average person or Catholic, “What should they take away from Vatican II when they do not know the real details of the errors that might be investigated?
 How should they kind of respond to Vatican two??

-I think, there are (thanks be to God, not that many) problematic affirmations in Vatican II, only some.
+Bishop Athanasius Schneider: I think there are (thanks be to God, not that many) problematic affirmations in Vatican II, only some.
 These are the most important, the two that I have mentioned.
 And we have to clarify these because these statements were not meant by the council to be a definitive teaching.
 So there is no big problem that can be improved, changed, and corrected.
-And there are many good affirmations of Vatican II that we are accepting of course, and we are following.
+And there are many good affirmations of Vatican II that we are accepting, of course, and we are following.

-For this next question, I know a lot of people are going through this kind of situation and it is increasing in number, at least in the west, “My wife and I are godparents to my niece who is nine years old and wishes to go by the name of ‘Tyler’ using only male pronouns.
+Dr. Michael Sirilla: For this next question, I know a lot of people are going through this kind of situation, and it is increasing in number, at least in the West.
+“My wife and I are godparents to my niece, who is nine years old and wishes to go by the name of ‘Tyler’ using only male pronouns.
 With all her intentions and purposes, she appears to be a boy.
 My sister and her husband are fully supportive of what she’s doing.
 I’ve expressed my concerns and reiterated the Church’s stance on transgenderism.
-When my judgement day comes, will I be faced with the question: ‘Why didn’t you fight more for her sould?’
+When my judgment day comes, will I be faced with the question: ‘Why didn’t you fight more for her soul?’
 What culpability does a godparent have in this world today?
-I remember the promises I made during their baptisms but I don’t know how far should I take those promises.
-I also know that the situation is grave because of my failure to do penance for her soul, which constitute a mortal sin.
+I remember the promises I made during their baptisms, but I don’t know how far I should take those promises.
+I also know that the situation is grave because of my failure to do penance for her soul, which constitutes a mortal sin.

-I think of it as not a mortal sin but it could be an omission.
+Bishop Athanasius Schneider: I think of it as not a mortal sin, but it could be an omission.
 I would not consider this a mortal sin.
-But in this case, I think your duty is, of course, you can advise the parents about this grave error and abuse that they are doing with the child.
+But in this case, I think your duty is, of course, you advise the parents about this grave error and abuse that they are doing with the child.
 And then you cannot do more than when you have given advice.
-You did your duty; and then of course, pray for your niece – that God may touch her and illuminate her that she will grow above this error and that she will save her soul.
+You did your duty, and then of course, pray for your niece – that God may touch her and illuminate her that she will grow above this error and that she will save her soul.

 I think that when you pray instantly for her continuously, it will be sufficient.
 Of course, you can do penance, but I think this is up to your decision.
 You are not obliged under mortal sin to do penance.
 It depends on your health conditions, but by praying, you can always do it sufficiently.
 When your physical and psychological situation can do an act of penance for her, then of course it would still be more important.
 When you feel this appeal to do penance, you can do this, but I think you are not under the obligation of mortal sin.

-Thank you, Your Excellency.
+Dr. Michael Sirilla: Thank you, Your Excellency.
 Before we move on to question no. 11, I want to mention that there are some very good and important questions that we won’t be able to answer today that are coming in through our Facebook viewers and our YouTube viewers.
-So Christopher, would you mind taking a brief moment to tell them how they can submit a question, because some of them look very urgent but we have already selected the questions for this session.
+So, Christopher, would you mind taking a brief moment to tell them how they can submit a question, because some of them look very urgent, but we have already selected the questions for this session.

 How do they submit questions for future sessions?